Birchfield v. North Dakota Case Brief

 Holding

-The Court held that (1) warrantless breath tests are valid searches incident to lawful DUI arrests; (2) warrantless blood tests are not justified by the search-incident exception and generally require a warrant; (3) states may criminalize refusal to take a breath test but may not criminalize refusal to undergo a blood test.
-Applying these principles, the Court reversed Birchfield’s conviction for refusing a blood test, affirmed Bernard’s conviction for refusing a breath test, and vacated and remanded Beylund’s case for consideration of whether his consent to a blood test was voluntary given the erroneous advisory.
+The Court held that (1) warrantless breath tests are permissible as searches incident to lawful DUI arrests; (2) warrantless blood tests are not permissible under the search-incident-to-arrest exception and generally require a warrant absent exigent circumstances; and (3) states may criminalize refusal to submit to a breath test but may not criminalize refusal to submit to a blood test.
+Applying these holdings, the Court affirmed Bernard’s conviction for refusing a breath test, reversed Birchfield’s conviction for refusing a blood test, and remanded Beylund’s case to determine whether his consent to the blood draw was voluntary under the clarified legal framework.

 Reasoning